xcrsx/da-Pirates-boat/README.md

 ![Превью](https://pp.userapi.com/c851132/v851132165/1284b1/58bhzTCdwvM.jpg)
 ______________________________________________________________________________
 ### The requirements to start the app:
-- Install, create and connect PostgreSQL data base(follow the PostgreSQL tutorial)
+- Install, create and connect PostgreSQL database(follow the PostgreSQL tutorial)
 - Install all required modules from requirements.txt(Don't forget to use venv)
-- In the root directory of project create configuration file config.py, which consists from:
+- In the root directory of the project create configuration file config.py, which consists of:
     - *class Config
-    - *in the class you must add all configurations and settings of your data base and SQLAlchemy
+    - *in the class you must add all configurations and settings of your database and SQLAlchemy
-    - *SC_API_MAINPAGE -- the url to json the main page of SoundCloud
+    - *SC_API_MAINPAGE -- the URL to json the main page of SoundCloud
-    - *BC_API -- the list of urls to json the main page of BandCamp(to various genres)
+    - *BC_API -- the list of URLs to json the main page of BandCamp(to various genres)

-P.S.: If you have the issues to find the urls to json, feel free to ask us! :)
+P.S.: If you have the issues to find the URLs to json, feel free to ask us! :)

 ### You can start the app from the terminal by using this script: